 CAREFULLY READ the web site materials for full details on loan amounts, eligibility requirements, applicable deadline dates and Loan Disclosure Information.

-The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
+The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Loans are granted to eligible recipients without regard to creed, religion, sexual orientation, age, disability, or national origin.

 Samuel Merritt University will be contacted to verify each applicant’s eligibility for this loan award disbursement.
 Samuel Merritt does not guarantee that an applicant will receive a loan.
 Applicants will be notified in June 2023.